ewansetin/Sentiment-analysis-machine-learning-model/README.md

 * **Unseen data testing:** to assess generalisation

 This methodology ensures a fair comparison of probabilistic and non-probabilistic classifiers for AI-driven sentiment analysis.

+# Results & Discussion

+The main goal of this project was to compare the performance of probabilistic and non-probabilistic algorithms for sentiment analysis.
+We built a sentiment analysis pipeline using best practices identified from our literature review.
+Overall, the pipeline performed well on the chosen dataset, suggesting that our implementation was effective.

+## Challenges

+One of the main challenges was **data collection**.
+We observed an uneven distribution of sentiment classes, particularly a low number of neutral reviews.
+This likely reflects both the structure of the 5-star rating scale and user behaviour—people are more likely to leave strongly positive or negative reviews than neutral ones.
+This imbalance created additional complexity when training the models.

+## Outcomes

+We evaluated the classifiers using both **seen** and **unseen** data, generating metrics such as accuracy, precision, recall, and F1-score.
+We also applied **k-fold cross-validation** for a more robust assessment.

+**Seen data accuracy scores:**
+- Naïve Bayes: 88%
+- Logistic Regression: 88%
+- Random Forest: 85%
+- Support Vector Machine: 86%

+Results indicate that both probabilistic and non-probabilistic classifiers performed well on balanced data, with probabilistic classifiers slightly outperforming the others.

+**Unseen data accuracy scores:**
+- Naïve Bayes: 77%
+- Logistic Regression: 76%
+- Random Forest: 81%
+- Support Vector Machine: 82%

+When tested on unseen data, probabilistic classifiers showed a notable drop in performance, while non-probabilistic classifiers maintained higher accuracy.
+This aligns with research showing probabilistic models are more sensitive to noisy or unbalanced datasets, while non-probabilistic models handle skewed distributions more robustly.

+**Conclusion:** Both probabilistic and non-probabilistic algorithms are valid for sentiment analysis, but non-probabilistic models may be preferable for datasets with uneven class distributions.

+## 6.3 Room for Improvement

+While the current pipeline achieved strong results, there are several ways to enhance future work:

+* **Larger and more diverse datasets** – Including data from multiple platforms could help reduce domain bias and improve generalisation.
+* **Balancing techniques** – Applying methods such as SMOTE or class-weight adjustments may address class imbalance and improve neutral sentiment detection.
+* **Advanced feature extraction** – Incorporating modern techniques like word embeddings (Word2Vec, GloVe) or transformer-based embeddings could capture richer semantic relationships.
+* **Hyperparameter tuning** – Systematic optimisation of classifier parameters may boost accuracy beyond the baseline results.
+* **Real-time deployment** – Extending the pipeline into a production-ready application (e.g., a web service or dashboard) would make it more practical for business use.

+## Next Steps

+Building on these findings, the following actions could guide the next phase of development:

+* **Experiment with deep learning models** such as LSTM or transformer-based architectures to explore their performance on sentiment analysis.